|

 Salt and Pepper

-combine all marinating ingredients into a smooth paste.
-In a large bowl, pour
+In a small bowl combine all marinating ingredients into a smooth paste.

-the marinade over lamb pieces.
-Mix well, cover, and let marinate for at least four
+In a large bowl, pour the marinade over lamb pieces.
+Mix well, cover, and let

-hours.
-Grill marinated lamb on a charcoal grill, occasionally turning
+marinate for at least four hours.
+Grill marinated lamb on a charcoal grill,

-until cooked through, about ten minutes.
-Cut grilled lamb into 1-in strips.
+occasionally turning until cooked through, about ten minutes.
+Cut grilled

-In a blender,
+In a blender, process

-salt and pepper into a smooth paste.
-In a sauce pan
+and pepper into a smooth paste.
+In a sauce pan heat two tablespoons of

-heat two tablespoons of cooking oil.
+cooking oil.
 Fry dry whole red chilies till dark.
+Add the spice mixture

-Add the spice mixture and sauté on medium heat till the oil starts to separate
+and sauté on medium heat till the oil starts to separate from the spices,

-and scallions.
+scallions.
 Stir thoroughly to coat with spices.
 Cook until

 vegetables are tender.
 Adjust seasoning with salt and pepper.
-Garnish with chopped
+Garnish with

 Lamb Daikon Tarkari